Michael-F-Bryan/rust-ffi-guide/src/pythonic/index.md

 ## Wrapping It With Python

-I'll be using the [cffi][cffi] library for the calling our exported functions from Python, it's a lot less verbose than [ctypes][ctypes] (from the standard library), and if you have a header file handy then you essentially get FFI bindings for free.
+The [cffi][cffi] library will be used for calling our exported functions from Python, it's a lot less verbose than [ctypes][ctypes] (from the standard library), and if you have a header file handy then you essentially get FFI bindings for free.
 It also manages a lot of the low level coersion between